awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances.md

 If you plan to use Systems Manager to manage Amazon Elastic Compute Cloud \(Amazon EC2\) instances, or to use both Amazon EC2 instances and your own resources in a hybrid environment, follow the steps in [Setting up AWS Systems Manager](systems-manager-setting-up.md) first\.

-Configuring your hybrid environment for Systems Manager enables you to do the following:
+Configuring your hybrid environment for Systems Manager allows you to do the following:
 + Create a consistent and secure way to remotely manage your hybrid workloads from one location using the same tools or scripts\.
 + Centralize access control for actions that can be performed on your servers and VMs by using AWS Identity and Access Management \(IAM\)\.
 + Centralize auditing and your view into the actions performed on your servers and VMs by recording all actions in AWS CloudTrail\.